Ranji Trophy: Format

 In the 2008–09 season, this format was adjusted to give both Super League and Plate League teams an opportunity to contest the Ranji Trophy.
 The top two from each Plate sub-group contested semi-finals; the winners of these two matches then joined the top three from each Super League sub-group in an eight-team knock-out tournament.
 The winner of this knock-out tournament then won the Ranji Trophy.
 Promotion and relegation between Super League and Plate League continued as before.
 In the 2010–11 season, Rajasthan won the Ranji Trophy after beginning the season in the Plate League.

 From the 2012–13 season, this format was adjusted slightly.
 The Super League and Plate League names were abandoned, but the two-tier system remained.
 The top tier expanded from fifteen teams to eighteen teams, in two sub-groups of nine (known as Group A and Group B, and considered equal in status); and the second tier was reduced to nine teams in a single group (known as Group C).
 The top three teams from Groups A and B and the top two from Group C contest the knockout phase.
 The lowest placed team in each of Group A and Group B is relegated to Group C, and the top two from Group C are promoted to the top tier.

 For the 2017–18 season, the two-tier system was abandoned to have 4 groups of seven teams each and two quarter-finalists from each group.

 From the 2018–19 season, the teams contested in three-tiers.
 Five teams will qualify for the quarter-finals from the top tier (known as Elite Group A and Group B).
 Two teams will qualify from the second-tier (Elite Group C) and one team from the lower-tier (Plate Group) for the quarter-finals.

 Round-robin matches are four days in length; knockout matches are played for five days.
 Throughout its history, if there is no outright result in a Ranji Trophy knock-out match, the team leading after the first innings is the winner.

 Prior to the 2016–17 season, matches were played at the home ground of one of the two teams taking part.
-For the 2016–17 competition, the BCCI decided that all games would be staged at a neutral venue.
+For the 2016–17 edition, the BCCI decided that all games would be staged at a neutral venues.

-Points summary
+Points distribution system

 Points in the league stages of both divisions are currently awarded as follows: